Textiles - what can you do to reduce textiles waste?

 - Old towels, sheets and blankets: these are often needed by animal shelters and vets.
 Contact your local shelter or vet to see if they will accept them.

-RECYCLE textiles - for end of life items recycle via local options and buy items made from recycled materials.
+RECYCLE textiles - for end-of-life items recycle via local options and buy items made from recycled materials.

 Shoes